-Urban Beach: Artificially created environment in an urban setting that simulates a beach front through sand.
+Urban Beach: An artificially created environment in an urban setting that simulates a beach front through sand.

-Waterfront Toronto Design Review Panel: Includes leading architects, urban planners, landscape architects, and other professionals from Canada and abroad, who meet on a monthly basis to provide input at key stages of a project's design process.
+Waterfront Toronto Design Review Panel: Includes leading architects, urban planners, landscape architects, and other professionals from Canada and abroad, who meet monthly to provide input at key stages of a project's design process.